AlexanderGS0x/Online-Retail-Retention-Analysis/Readme.md

 # Online Retail Customer Retention Analysis

-This is a capstone project analyzing customer retention for an online retail business, completed as part of my data analytics learning journey.
+This is a project analyzing customer retention for an online retail business, completed as part of my data analytics learning journey.

 ## Project Overview
 - **Business Task**: Analyze customer purchase data to understand retention patterns and propose strategies to improve customer loyalty.